harness-community/gitness-lab/README.md

 # Gitness Workshop

+This workshop assumes a clean environment where Gitness hasn't been installed yet.
+If you already have a Gitness instance running, please check with your workshop instructor for any required changes to some of the commands.

 ## Prerequisites

 - [Docker installation](https://docs.docker.com/engine/install/) (tested with Docker Desktop 4.26.1 and docker CLI 24.0.7)
 - [k3d](https://k3d.io/) installed (tested with 5.6.3)
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/) installed (tested with 1.28.2)
+- [Visual Studio Code](https://code.visualstudio.com/) or any other code editor
 - (Optional) A slack workspace with admin access to create a webhook for notifications.

 ## Get Started

+If any of the ports suggested in the following instructions are in use, feel free to use an available port and modify the subsequent commands accordingly.

 ### Create a Docker Network